edmondye502/rnbudget/README.md

 To Add

+## To Do

+* Fix issue with text input not clearing
+* Add delete confirmation messages
+* Add redux persist to persist data
+* Add firebase for multiuser and better data storage

 ## Other Comments

 This project was created for me to practice React Native while also giving myself a customized budgeting tool